-Mineral Requirements in Cambridge IGCSE Biology (0610): Nitrate, Magnesium and Deficiency Symptoms Explained
+Mineral Requirements in Cambridge IGCSE Biology (0610): Nitrates, Magnesium and Deficiency Symptoms Explained

-What query it owns: how to understand and revise mineral requirements in Cambridge IGCSE Biology (0610).
+What query it owns: how to understand and revise mineral requirements in Cambridge IGCSE Biology.

 Key takeaways

-- Nitrate ions (NO₃⁻) → amino acids → proteins; deficiency → stunted growth, yellow older leaves.
+- Nitrates (containing nitrogen) are needed to make amino acids and proteins; deficiency causes stunted growth and yellow older leaves.

 What are mineral requirements in Cambridge IGCSE Biology?

-Read the full explanation on Tutopiya’s Mineral Requirements subtopic page before attempting questions.
+You can read the full explanation, worked examples and notes on Tutopiya’s Mineral Requirements subtopic page before you attempt questions.

 The core ideas you must master